CryoFastAR: Fast Cryo-EM Ab Initio Reconstruction Made Easy: Abstract

 \section{Abstract}

 Pose estimation from unordered images is fundamental for 3D reconstruction, robotics, and scientific imaging.
 Recent geometric foundation models, such as DUSt3R, enable end-to-end dense 3D reconstruction but remain underexplored in scientific imaging fields like cryo-electron microscopy (cryo-EM) for near-atomic protein reconstruction.
 In cryo-EM, pose estimation and 3D reconstruction from unordered particle images still depend on time-consuming iterative optimization, primarily due to challenges such as low signal-to-noise ratios (SNR) and distortions from the contrast transfer function (CTF).
-We introduce CryoFastAR, the first geometric foundation model that can directly predict poses from Cryo-EM noisy images for Fast ab initio Reconstruction.
+We introduce CryoFastAR, the first geometric foundation model that can directly predict poses from Cryo-EM noisy images for fast, feed-forward ab initio reconstruction.
 By integrating multi-view features and training on large-scale simulated cryo-EM data with realistic noise and CTF modulations, \ours enhances pose estimation accuracy and generalization.
 To enhance training stability, we propose a progressive training strategy that first allows the model to extract essential features under simpler conditions before gradually increasing difficulty to improve robustness.
 Experiments show that \ours achieves comparable quality while significantly accelerating inference over traditional iterative approaches on both synthetic and real datasets.
-We will release our code, models, and datasets to stimulate further research.